lovebrew/lovepotion/README.md

 **LövePotion** is developed using [Citra](http://citra-emu.org/) and [IronHax](http://smealum.github.io/3ds/).

+There are also other ways, but I know next to nothing of these methods.

 * **Neat!
 I'm gonna send my game to Nintendo and get cartridge of my game and I'l-**

 Stop right there kiddo, this is for Homebrew only.

 This is not for releasing a real 3DS title.
-I dunno, contact Nintendo if thats what you want.
+I dunno, contact Nintendo if that's what you want.

 # Showcase

  * [Space Shooter Game](http://novaember.com/s/8f9453/FIrGGQ.mp4) by Darkwater
  * [Ludum Dare 33 Entry](http://ludumdare.com/compo/ludum-dare-33/?action=preview&uid=31436) by me

+Send me your projects so I can showcase them here!

 # Dependencies